zencd/automac/README.md

 # automac

-A terminal program that tunes your macos settings to a wanted state in one step.
+A utility that tunes macos settings to a wanted state in one step.

 ## It can